 I also teach Mobile Software Development at the Master’s Program in Computer Science at the University of Chicago.
-I’m writing a book called Remote Work Sucks (the title is kind of a trap—preorder here).
-I organize two conferences: PromptConf (Chicago area, all about tech) and ORD Camp (Chicago area, all about jousting with real swords on contraband rolling carts pushed by Adam Savage at 3 in the morning—don’t worry, people wore helmets).
+I’m writing a book called Remote Work Sucks (the title is kind of a trap—order here).
+I organize two conferences: PromptConf and ORD Camp.

 I fling barbells around for fun.
-I drive an electric cafe cruiser named Gigi.
+I drive an electric cafe cruiser named Gigi who gets catcalled way more than I do.
 I’m very gay.

 I’m head over heels for software engineering.